 You also cannot simply use soap and water when cleaning an oil-based primer.
 Doing so requires harsher chemical solvents that can lead to medical issues.
 Turpentine , for example, is toxic and can lead to asphyxiation, vision loss, and renal failure.

 If you must work with an oil-based primer, you should ensure that your space has good ventilation.
+But can you use oil-based primers on top of latex paint?
+Find out next!

 How to Tell If the Wall Paint Is Latex or Oil-Based?